mxsjoberg/michaelsjoberg.com/public/posts/lecture-notes-on-nature-inspired-learning-algorithms.md

 <!--
     Lecture notes on nature-inspired learning algorithms
     Michael Sjöberg
-    November 16, 2022
 -->

-*This post is adapted from my own notes taken during postgraduate studies at King's College London.*
+*This is a draft.
+This post is adapted from my own notes taken during postgraduate studies at King's College London.*

 ## <a name="1" class="anchor"></a> [1.
 Introduction](#1)